k21971/EvilHack/doc/evilhack-changelog.md

   (burned grass)
 - Switch status from work in progress to beta (0.9.0)
 - Show potion alchemy combinations in the pokedex
+- Dipping a unicorn horn into a potion of drow poison will turn it into a potion of fruit juice